gardlab/manuals/labpolicies.md

 * Give Dr. Gard, collaborators, and lab-mates 2-3 weeks lead-time on most deadlines (e.g., conference abstracts, revise & resubmit paper revisions, thesis/dissertation drafts, rec letters).
 For quick forms that Dr. Gard needs to fill out, 1 week is fine.

 #### Hours and Working in the Lab
 Being physically present in the lab is important.
 In lab you can learn from others, help others, have fast and easy access to resources (and people), and build networks with your peers and senior colleagues.
 While hours in academia are generally more flexible than other jobs, you should still treat it like a job.
-That means working 40+ hours a week if you are a full-time staff member or graduate student.
+That means working 40 hours a week if you are a full-time staff member (plus any additional time needed to work on indepedent projects outside of your role responsibilities).

 You can work from home, but not all the time, and you need to show up for all your meetings.
-To encourage lab interaction, try to be in lab at least 2 days per week during ‘peak’ hours (assuming no other obligations).
+To encourage lab interaction, you must in the lab at least 2 days per week during ‘peak’ hours (assuming no other obligations like classes).

 The only exceptions to these flexible work hours are research staff, who must keep regular hours and be in lab 5 days a week.
 I expect staff to be in about 8 hours a day, starting around 9am or 10am and ending around 5pm or 6pm.
 When you are working in your own project during protected research time, you can work remotely.
 However, you still must be available via email/slack.
 As discussed above, if you are running research participants on the weekends or after hours, I am OK with you coming/leaving earlier on other days of the week to compensate (another reason to document how you spend your time).